 On the other hand, the two binoculars have a difference in the size of objective lenses.
-10×50 models have an objective lenses diameter of 50mm while 10x42s have an objective lenses diameter of 42mm.
+10×50 models have an objective lens diameter of 50mm while 10x42s have an objective lens diameter of 42mm.
 Therefore, 10×50 binoculars have larger objective lenses compared to 10×42 models.

 Size and Weight

 In general, 10×50 models are larger compared to 10×42 binoculars.
 This is as a result of the larger objective lens diameter.
 Also, because the two models have eyepieces of the same size, 10×50 binoculars are a bit longer than the 10×42 models.